 2. Theory AND Technique

-At APAN, we know from experience that theory OR technique alone will not cut it – a true understanding of political behavior and modeling necessitates a firm grounding in BOTH.
-It is not helpful to know how to code a regression in statistical software if you are unable to map the results onto the world around you.
-Similarly, it is not useful to generate dozens of interesting and actionable research questions that you lack the skills to execute.
+At APAN, we know from experience that theory OR technique alone will not cut it – a proper understanding of political behavior and modeling necessitates a firm grounding in BOTH.
+Knowing how to code a regression in statistical software is not helpful if you cannot map the results onto the world around you.
+Similarly, it is not beneficial to generate dozens of exciting and actionable research questions that you lack the skills to execute.

 3. Practical Expertise in a Competitive Industry

-Not surprisingly, the Washington DC area is extremely attractive to people who are interested in careers in politics or public policy.
+Not surprisingly, the Washington DC area is extremely attractive to people interested in political or public policy careers.
 Their plans might include, for example, positions on Capitol Hill or at the World Bank or International Monetary Fund, a research organization such as the Brookings Institution, a political campaign, or a government agency.

-Many, however, will find it difficult to stand out in a crowded job market – each year U.S. colleges and universities grant degrees to more than 160,000 undergraduates who majored in a social science or history.
-The APAN program will give students valuable skills that provide a significant edge in the competitive DC market.
+Many, however, will find it difficult to stand out in a crowded job market – each year, U.S. colleges and universities grant degrees to more than 160,000 undergraduates who majored in social science or history.
+The APAN program will give students valuable skills that provide a significant edge in the competitive D.C. market.

 APAN seeks out the most expertise we can find to fill our faculty needs.
-We will also host a number of workshops, webinars, and similar events designed to introduce students to experts who are practically applying political data analysis skills in the real world.
+We will also host workshops, webinars, and similar events designed to introduce students to experts applying political data analysis skills in the real world.

 4. Professional Development and Support

 We know that being admitted to graduate school is only the first step.
-We are committed to providing all our students whatever and as much support as they need while navigating through this program.
+We are committed to providing all our students with whatever and as much support as they need while navigating this program.
 We are here not only to help you master the content of your coursework but also to nurture and refine your own professional and research aims.
-You will receive one-on-one coaching and mentoring throughout your time at the program, as well as opportunities to attend workshops on research and careers in political data analytics.
-We also want to ensure a welcoming and reassuring environment in which students feel comfortable learning while they can still make mistakes with limited consequence in order to become better scientists.
+You will receive one-on-one coaching and mentoring throughout your time at the program and opportunities to attend workshops on research and careers in political data analytics.
+We also want to ensure a welcoming and reassuring environment where students feel comfortable learning while they can still make mistakes with limited consequences to become better scientists.

-APAN’s Program Director and faculty members are always available to mentor students and work outside the classroom on a one-on-one basis, or even just connect students with others sharing similar experiences or interests.
-We place a strong emphasis on professional development and invite our students to attend regular workshops focused on creating strong resumes and cover letters, interview skills, and presentation and speaking skills.
-The GVPT department also routinely hosts workshops focused on academic research in progress in a number of areas (Political Methodology, American Politics, Comparative Politics, International Relations) from scholars at UMD and beyond that APAN students will be encouraged to attend.
+APAN’s Program Director and faculty members are always available to mentor students, work outside the classroom one-on-one, or connect students with others sharing similar experiences or interests.
+We strongly emphasize professional development and invite our students to attend regular workshops focused on creating strong resumes and cover letters, interview skills, and presentation and speaking skills.
+The GVPT department also routinely hosts workshops focused on academic research in progress in several areas (Political Methodology, American Politics, Comparative Politics, and International Relations) from scholars at UMD and beyond that APAN students will be encouraged to attend.